Strategies for Defining the Right UX Balance of Delight and Efficiency

 Strategic Considerations for Delightful Experiences vs. Task Efficiency

-Senior UX designers should guide and shape the user experience through a clear set of strategic considerations.
+Curating the North Star in a products' design should enable key decisions, and guide / shape the user experience through a clear set of strategic considerations.
 By crafting these key elements early in a project’s lifecycle, teams can ensure the experience meets both business goals and user expectations.

 - Context drives decision-making: The balance between delight and efficiency depends on the app’s use case and the user's context.